shivannis/xandr-docs-public/xandr-docs/bidders/impression-bus-api.md

 ---
 title: Impression Bus API
-description: Integrate your bidder with the platform via the API services provided in this article. ms.date: 11/24/2023
+description: Integrate your bidder with the Xandr platform via the API services provided in this article. ms.date: 11/24/2023
 ---